martanto/DashVolcano/README.md

  &nbsp;    ├ GeorocGVPmapping <br>
  &nbsp;    ├ GeorocDataset <br>
 <br>
 and the folder GeorocDataset itself will contains 13 folders (12 folders from GEOROC + 1 folder called ManualDataset) and 1 .csv file called GEOROCaroundGVP.csv.
+The file GEOROCaroundGVP.csv contains the GEOROC locations which are geographically relevant to GVP volcanoes.

 Running the app